stcorp/harp/doc/operations.rst

         to be smoothed.
 For each variable an associated averaging kernel (and associated a-priori, if applicable) needs to be present in the collocated dataset.

+    ``smooth(variable, dimension, axis-variable unit, collocated-file)``
+        Smooth the given variable in the product for the given dimension using the avaraging kernel (and a-priori profile, if available) from a single merged collocated product.
+Both the product and the collocated product need to have a ``collocation_index`` variable that will be used to associate the right collocated grid/avk/apriori to each sample.
+        Before smoothing the product is regridded to the grid of the averaging kernel using the given axis-variable (see also ``regrid()``).
+        Example:

+            ``smooth(O3_number_density, vertical, altitude [km], "./collocated_file.nc")``

+    ``smooth((variable, variable, ...), dimension, axis-variable unit, collocated-file)`` Same as above, but then providing a list of variables that need to be smoothed.
+For each variable an associated averaging kernel (and associated a-priori, if applicable) needs to be present in the merged collocated file.

     ``sort(variable)``
         Reorder a dimension for all variables in the product such that the